Jane’s Grilled Peaches

 - It’s both sweet and savory!

 - Can be served as an easy, yet impressive appetizer, side dish, or dessert.
-You will “wow” your family or guests this dish.
+You will “wow” your family or guests with this dish.

 - Grilling the peaches soften them and bring out their natural sweetness.
 Plus, the grill marks look gorgeous!